heliosdrm/SlidingDFTs.jl/docs/src/implement.md

 $X_{i+1}[k] = W[k] \cdot (X_{i}[k] + x[i+n] - x[i]),$

-which depends only on the most recent DFT ($X_{i}[k]$), the first data point of the fragment used in that DFT ($x[i]$), and the next data point after that fragment ($x[i+n+1]$), plus a "twiddle" factor $W[k]$ that only depends on the frequency $k$, equal to $exp(j2{\pi}k/n)$.
+which depends only on the most recent DFT ($X_{i}[k]$), the first data point of the fragment used in that DFT ($x[i]$), and the next data point after that fragment ($x[i+n+1]$), plus a "twiddle" factor $W[k]$ that only depends on the frequency $k$, equal to $\exp(j2{\pi}k/n)$.
 Other variations of the SDFT may use formulas that depend on previous iterations or other values of the data series in that fragment.

-## Implementation in object types
+## Implementation in Julia object types

 A method to compute an SDFT is defined by three kinds of object types:

 * One for the method, which contains the fixed parameters that are needed by the algorithm to compute the SDFT.
-* Another for the iterator created by the functions `sdft` or `stateful_sdft`, which binds a method with the target data series.
+* Another for the iterator created by the function `sdft`, which binds a method with the target data series.
-* And another for the state of the iterator, which complements the method with the variable information that changes at each iteration.
+* And yet another for the state of the iterator, which holds the information needed by the algorithm that depends on the data series and changes at each iteration.

-The internals of SlidingDFTs take care of the design of the iterator and state types and the creation of their instances.
-The only thing that has to be defined to create a new kind of SDFT is the `struct` of the method with the fixed parameters, and a few function methods that dispatching on that type.
+The internals of SlidingDFTs take care of the design of the iterator and state types, and of the creation of their instances.
+The only thing that has to be defined to create a new kind of SDFT is the `struct` of the method with the fixed parameters, and a few function methods dispatching on that type.
 One of those functions is the one that implements the recursive formula, using also the information stored in the state.

 ## Extract information from the state of SDFT iterators